56th Tony Awards

 The 56th Annual Tony Awards ceremony was held at Radio City Music Hall on June 2, 2002 and broadcast by CBS.
-"The First Ten" awards ceremony was telecast on PBS television.
+"The First Ten" awards ceremony, produced in association with Thirteen/WNET New York was telecast on PBS television.
 The event was co-hosted by Bernadette Peters and Gregory Hines.

 With her win as a producer of Thoroughly Modern Millie, Whoopi Goldberg became the 10th person to become an EGOT winner.

 The ceremony

 The show opened with a tribute to Richard Rodgers, featuring a medley of his songs performed by Marvin Hamlisch, Harry Connick Jr., Michele Lee, Mos Def, Lea Salonga, Peter Gallagher, John Raitt, Bernadette Peters, Gregory Hines, and the company of Oklahoma!
 A Broadway/New York song medley was performed by Bernadette Peters and Gregory Hines.